Louisiana Hurricane Insurance Attorney

 Following a hurricane, we rely on insurance companies to pay the money needed to rebuild our homes and businesses.
 Your insurance is a contractual benefit that you have likely paid premiums for years.
 The sad reality is that claim process following a hurricane can be frustrating.
 Insurance companies often delay, deny, or underpay claims preventing residents and business owners from fully getting back on their feet.

-The MIC Firm’s team of attorneys provides the expertise, guidance, and resources necessary to assist Louisiana policyholders through delayed, denied, and underpaid hurricane insurance claims.
+My Insurance Case’s team of attorneys provides the expertise, guidance, and resources necessary to assist Louisiana policyholders through delayed, denied, and underpaid hurricane insurance claims.
 We have recovered millions for our clients against some of the nation’s largest insurance companies.

 PROMPT PAYMENT AND BAD FAITH